If f(x) is a function on integers, the forward difference operator is defined by

-The calculus of finite differences makes it possible to solve some discrete problems systematically, analogous to the way one would solve continuous problems with ordinary calculus.
+The calculus of finite differences makes it possible to solve some discrete problems systematically, analogous to the way one would solve continuous problems with more familiar differential calculus.
 For example, there is a “summation by parts” technique for computing sums analogous to integration by parts for integrals.
-This is quite useful technique and I intend to write a separate post on it.

 The product rule for forward differences looks a little odd:

 The left hand side is symmetric in f and g though the right side is not.
 There is also a symmetric version:

 Here is the quotient rule for forward differences.